This year, we’re taking a “hybrid” approach to Share Your Christmas (gifts as well as contributions), so you have two ways to participate:

 Believing in the potential of all children, LEAP empowers Latinx and other children in Durham to achieve academic success by providing a high-quality dual-language preschool and ongoing support through middle school.

-You can make a donation towards Christmas gift cards for the LEAP families through December 12.
+You can make a donation towards Christmas gift cards or presents for the LEAP families through December 14.

 Maple Court Veterans’ Community

 Maple Court, supported by Volunteers of America, is a transitional housing program for homeless veterans.
 By partnering with local ministries, the program provides the material needs and support necessary for successful integration into the community.